-If your file size is getting too large, re-export your images from photoshop at 70% quality (maintain 300dpi).
+If your file size is getting too large, re-export your images from Photoshop at 70% quality (maintain 300 dpi).
 Always check that the images aren’t pixelating when you do this.
 Most of the time, 70% quality maintains visual integrity.
 Re-input them into the final file in Illustrator or Indesign.
 Flatten the pages (export them as Jpegs) before compiling them into one PDF file.

 Another handy tip is to remove drop shadows and clipping masks where possible.
 If all else fails, use Acrobat Distiller to shrink the file size even more (we always recommend using the PDF/X-1a:2001 codec).
 Always zoom in to the artwork to check that you are happy with the quality and that it is not pixelating before sending it through to print.

-Lastly, if all of this sounds Greek to you, we can distill the file for you.
-However, we will always ask you to check it first before putting it through to print, and if we have distilled it, we will not make any design changes on the file for you thereafter.
+Lastly, if all of this sounds Greek to you, we can distil the file for you.
+However, we will always ask you to check it first before putting it through to print, and if we have distilled it, we will not make any design changes to the file for you thereafter.
 This is just to avoid heartache and tears for both of us.
 But if you want to avoid all of this hassle, simply add design services to your order.